intelsdi-x/snap-plugin-collector-dbi/README.md

 Depending on the configuration, the returned values are converted into metrics.

-The plugin is used in the [snap framework] (http://github.com/intelsdi-x/snap).
+The plugin is used in the [Snap framework] (http://github.com/intelsdi-x/snap).

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)